bigskysoftware/missing/www/docs/70-layout.md

 ## Aspect Ratio

-To set the aspect ratio of an element, use the `aspect-ratio`{.language-css} CSS property:
+To set the aspect ratio of an element, use the `aspect-ratio`{.token .attr-name} CSS property:

 <figure>